-The potential pathways leading from the provisions of HB 1054 to decreased health disparities are depicted in Figure 1.
-There is a fair amount of evidence that changing the minimum age for purchase of tobacco and vapor products from 18 years to 21 years of age will decrease use of tobacco and vapor products among youth and young adults.
-There is very strong evidence that decreasing use of tobacco and vapor products among youth and young adults will improve health outcomes for Washingtonians.
+The potential pathways leading from the provisions of SB 6048 to decreased health disparities are depicted in Figure 1.
+There is a fair amount of evidence that changing the minimum age for purchase of tobacco and vapor products from 18 years to 21 years of age will decrease use of tobacco and vapor products among youth and young adults.1-12 There is very strong evidence that decreasing use of tobacco and vapor products among youth and young adults.
+1-12 There is very strong evidence that decreasing use of tobacco and vapor products among youth and young adults will improve health outcomes for Washingtonians.
 It is unclear from available evidence how the bill would impact health disparities.
-Two studies have found that increasing the minimum purchase age is associated with decreased smoking rates across income, race/ethnicity, and grade level indicating that the impacts of the bill on health disparities is potentially neutral.
+Two studies have found that increasing the minimum purchase age is associated with decreased smoking rates across income, race and ethnicity, and grade level- indicating that the impacts of the bill on health disparities is potentially neutral.
 However this is only preliminary evidence and a large body of evidence has not yet been established.
 Other factors may also influence how this bill impacts disparities such as access to tobacco on tribal lands and military bases and smoking rates during pregnancy.
-Each of these factors is analyzed in more detail on page five.
+Each of these factors is analyzed beginning on page five.

 Due to time limitations we only researched the most direct connections between the provisions of the bill and decreased health disparities and did not explore the evidence for all possible pathways.
-For example we did not evaluate the evidence for how minimum-purchase age laws impact retailer compliance and how compliance then affects usage of the restricted product.
+For example, we did not evaluate potential concerns related to enforcement or availability of smoking cessation resources for youth.
+Some members of the community expressed concern that enforcement efforts would disproportionately target and negatively impact youth of color.
+Community members also expressed concern about increasing the minimum age to purchase tobacco without also increasing youth access to tobacco cessation resources.
+These potential impacts on health and health disparities were not included in this analysis.